Skip to main content

 5. Update the Developer Docs

-6. Remove other references
+6. Remove references